Shreeraksha1006/Springboot-microservice-projects/3.SpringCloud/employee-service/README.md

 Before running the Employee Service, ensure the following prerequisites are met:

 - Java (JDK) version 17.0 or higher
-- Springboot version 3.0 or higher
+- Spring Boot version 3.0 or higher
 - Docker installed and running (for RabbitMQ)
-- SQL scripts to be executed to create schemeas and tables
+- SQL scripts to be executed to create schemas and tables
 - Config-server application should be running.

 ## Setup